 .
-The III Marine Expeditionary Force has now had a new 3D metal printer to add to their arsenal of gear.
-The new cutting-edge 3D metal printer they say will hopefully make the manufacturing of vehicle or weapon parts more efficient.
+The III Marine Expeditionary Force has now acquired a new 3D metal printer to add to their arsenal of gear.
+The new cutting-edge 3D metal printer, they say, will hopefully make the manufacturing of vehicle or weapon parts more efficient.

 The 3D metal printer uses powdered stainless steel to print and produce multiple metal parts.
 Otherwise, these parts would be difficult to machine or cast.